 When Mr Peers’ painting arrived in the studio, our conservators immediately realised the potential restoration had to return the artwork to its original stately manner.

-At 1.5mx1m, the artwork is an imposing portrait of one of Mr Peers’ ancestors, a merchant from London.
+At one and a half metres by one metre, the artwork is an imposing portrait of one of Mr Peers’ ancestors, a merchant from London.

 The subject of the painting is depicted sitting in a sheltered outcrop, the backdrop behind is of a bay with sailing ships, their masts raised and edging towards the horizon.